 About the Advice Line

-The Maternity and Babies Advice Line is a partnership between the First Nations Health Authority and the Rural Coordination Centre of BC.
-As with other FNHA services, the service is founded on the principles and practices of cultural safety and humility.
+MaBAL is administered by the Rural Coordination Centre of BC and is run in partnership with the First Nations Health Authority, the Ministry of Health and other partners.
+The service is founded on the principles and practices of cultural safety and humility.

 How to Access the Advice Line

+If you want to access the advice line, contact your local healthcare provider.
+Your provider could be your doctor, nurse, community health worker or midwife.
 Your provider will set up an appointment with the advice line doctor and attend the appointment with you.
-This approach helps the advice line doctors provide the most appropriate care in coordination with the support available in your community.
+This approach helps the MaBAL doctors provide the most appropriate care in coordination with the support available in your community.

 For Healthcare Providers